Shaibah Air Base: Royal Air Force use

-Early Iraqi Air Force use (1956 - 1990)
+Early Iraqi Air Force use (1956–1990)

 On 1 March 1956 it was handed over to the Iraqi Air Force, and it then became an Iraqi Air Force airfield.
 After that it was renamed to 'Al-Wahda' or Wahda Air Base.

-The airfield was bombed by a flight of four Mk.82-equipped McDonnell Douglas F-4 Phantom IIs as part of the Operation Revenge launched by Iranian Air Force two hours after the Iraqi invasion of Iran in 1980.
+The airfield was bombed by a flight of four Mk.82-equipped McDonnell Douglas F-4 Phantom IIs as part of the Operation Revenge launched by the Iranian Air Force two hours after the Iraqi invasion of Iran in 1980.
 According to Iranian sources, the Mikoyan-Gurevich MiG-25s and some Mikoyan-Gurevich MiG-23 were stationed in this airbase.
-The airbase was again bombed in the large-scale Operation Kaman 99 on the second day of the war.
+The airbase was again bombed in the by raid Operation Kaman 99 on the second day of the war.

 Early on May 17, 1987, a modified Iraqi Air Force Dassault Falcon 50 of No. 81 Squadron was redeployed from Saddam Air Base to Wahda.
 This aircraft, nicknamed "Susanna" by the Iraqis was then loaded with two AM.39 Exocet cruise missiles for its first test/combat flight.
 Just after dark, the order "Let the bird fly" was given, signalling Susanna to take off and conduct a sortie over the Persian Gulf as part of the Tanker War.
 The Falcon 50 fired both of its missiles at unknown ship that it detected on radar and returned to Wahda.
 This ship turned out to be the Oliver Hazard Perry-class frigate USS Stark (FFG-31) leading to the USS Stark Incident.

 1991 Gulf War and abandonment

-At 4:05AM on 17 January 1991, a mixed formation of four A-6E TRAM Intruders from VA-115 Eagles and VA-185 Nighthawks from the USS Midway attacked the airfield at 350 ft above the ground.
+At 4:05AM on 17 January 1991, a mixed formation of four Grumman A-6E TRAM Intruders from VA-115 Eagles and VA-185 Nighthawks from the USS Midway attacked the airfield at 350 ft above the ground.
 The aircraft encountered heavier anti-aircraft artillery (AAA) defences than the other Intruder formation from Midway attacking Ahmad al-Jaber Airfield.
 As a result of the AAA at Wahda, the Midway pilots decided not to attack from low level in the future.

-On the evening of 17 January, four RAF Tornados attacked Wahda with JP233 anti-runway dispensers.
-Just after the attack, ZA392, a GR.1 Tornado from No. 617 Sq, crewed by Commander Nigel Eldson and Flight Lieutenant Max Collier, impacted the ground with no survivors.
+On the evening of 17 January, four RAF Panavia Tornados attacked Wahda with JP233 anti-runway dispensers.
+Just after the attack, ZA392, a Tornado GR.1 from No. 617 Sq, crewed by Commander Nigel Eldson and Flight Lieutenant Max Collier, impacted the ground with no survivors.

 On 23 January at 10:00AM, Midway launched aircraft again to attack Wahda.
-This strike however included both Intruders and F/A-18A Hornets.
+This strike however included both Intruders and McDonnell Douglas F/A-18A Hornet.
 The strike force encountered light AAA with the aircraft bombing the hangars and ammunition storage facilities on the base.

 On 31 January, another RAF attack took place, this time with the US Navy.
 Between 08:35 and 08:40M local time (17:35Z–17:40Z), RAF Tornados attacked the hangars, despite the bombs on the lead aircraft failing to be dropped.
-The USN strike package included six A-6E Intruders, an EA-6B Prowler, an A-6E SWIP Intruder from VA-145 equipped with AGM-88 HARMs and four F-14 Tomcats.
+The USN strike package included six A-6E Intruders, an Grumman EA-6B Prowler, an A-6E SWIP Intruder from VA-145 equipped with AGM-88 HARMs and four Grumman F-14 Tomcats.

 It was abandoned after Operation Desert Storm.